AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Research Questions Methodology

 \subsection{Method 2: Survey}

-\textbf{Instrument Design.} After gathering qualitative results for the RQs, we conducted a survey to triangulate our findings with quantitative insights.
-We designed our survey to investigate the perceived importance of checking AI safety concerns (RQ1), frequency of adopted actions (RQ2), and the agreement on the challenges (RQ3) at a subtheme granularity.
+\textbf{Instrument Design.} After gathering qualitative results for the RQs, we conducted a survey to triangulate our findings with quantitative data~\citep{easterbrook2008selecting}.
+We designed our survey to investigate the perceived importance of addressing specific AI failures (RQ1), frequency of adopted actions (RQ2), and the agreement on the challenges (RQ3) at a subtheme granularity.
 We conducted five pilot studies internally with people with experience in the development of AI-based software.
 Based on their feedback, we refined the clarity of the questions and adjusted the survey length.
-Similar to the design in other studies~\cite{aniche2018modern}, respondents indicated their agreement and experience with questions derived from the interview analysis subthemes.
-Given that developers' practices depend on the concern they are trying to address, for RQ2, we asked about the frequency of adopting certain actions separately for each of the three main themes from RQ1.
-Due to the large number of practice and AI safety concern combinations, we selected practices mentioned by at least half of the participants to minimise fatigue and ensure response quality.
-Detailed scales are shown in~\cref{tab:sample-questions}.
+Similar to the design in~\citet{aniche2018modern}, we asked the respondents to indicate their agreement and experience with questions derived from the interview analysis subthemes.
+Given that developers' practices depend on the specific failure they are trying to address, for RQ2, we asked about the frequency of adopting certain actions separately for each of the three main themes from RQ1.
+Due to the large number of practice and AI failures combinations, we selected practices mentioned by at least half of the interview participants to minimise fatigue and ensure response quality.
+Detailed scales are shown in Table~\ref{tab:sample-questions}.
 We allowed users to respond ``\textit{I do not know}'' or ``\textit{Does not apply}'' for all questions.
 The survey included 43 questions and took approximately 15 minutes to complete.

 \textbf{Recruitment.} We released our survey on the Prolific platform.
-To filter participants without prior experience in developing AI-based software, we applied a pre-defined filter from Prolific, requiring participants to be employed in the Information Technology (IT) sector, as in a previous study~\cite{gao2023evaluating}.
-We excluded participants who reported no experience in deep learning, software engineering, or in developing AI-based software.
-Following Schmidt \etal, we asked participants to describe one of their last three AI-based software projects and their roles~\cite{schmidt2023accountability}.
-Two authors independently reviewed the authenticity of the project and job role description to ensure a high quality of recruited participant~\cite{schmidt2023accountability}.
+To filter participants without prior experience in developing AI-based software, we applied a pre-defined filter from Prolific, requiring participants to be employed in the Information Technology (IT) sector as was done in prior work~\citep{gao2023evaluating}.

+\textbf{Data Validity Checks.} We excluded participants who reported no experience in deep learning, software engineering, or in developing AI-based software.
+Following~\citet{schmidt2023accountability}, we asked participants to describe one of their last three AI-based software projects and their roles for the purpose of recruiting high quality participants.